FilippoScaramuzza/precision_agriculture/README.md

 ## Simulation definition and implementation

-In this section device types, message formats and trasmission rate along the network will be defined, taking a look at the Python code, explaining it.
+In this section device types, message formats and trasmission rate along the network will be defined, taking a look at the Python code and explaining it.

-### Devices Definition
+### Device Definition

 #### YAFS & Python 3